ckeditor/ckeditor5-dev/packages/jsdoc-plugins/README.md

 If class B extends class A and class A has a static property, JSDoc will not output documentation of that static property to documentation of class B.

-`statics-augmentor` plugin checks for such cases and updates documentation of child classes with documentation of inherited static members.
+`relation-fixer` plugin checks for such cases and updates documentation of child classes with documentation of inherited, implemented or mixed static members.

+It also adds additional properties to doclets of classes, interfaces and mixins to show related doclets.
+These properties are:

+* `augmentsNested` - Array of longnames of all parent classes
+* `implementsNested` - Array of longnames of implemented interfaces
+* `mixesNested` - Array of longnames of mixed mixins
+* `descendants` - Array of longnames of entities which implement, mix or extend the doclet